1 million+ businesses helped. Get advice

 Step 5: Train employees on your preventive maintenance schedule to ensure a smooth transition

-Once you’ve planned long-term and short-term maintenance tasks for your most critical assets, it’s important to train your maintenance team on their assignments.
-Ensure that each team member knows what they’re responsible for and how to perform each preventive maintenance task correctly.
+Once you’ve planned long-term and short-term maintenance tasks for your most critical assets, it’s important to train your maintenance team so they understand how to fulfill their maintenance assignments.
+Ensure that each team member knows:

-In addition to notifying your team when maintenance needs to be performed, preventive maintenance software can help you schedule and assign preventive maintenance tasks, track asset performance, and submit a work order for equipment repair if any reactive maintenance is needed.
-It can also provide you with an easily accessible mobile version of your preventive maintenance checklist for each asset.
+In addition to notifying your team when maintenance needs to be performed, preventive maintenance software can help you schedule and assign preventive maintenance tasks, track asset performance, and submit a work order for equipment repair if an item needs reactive maintenance.
+The right software can also provide you with an easily accessible mobile version of your preventive maintenance checklist for each asset.

-Along with training your team on their maintenance tasks, make sure they know how to use any software platform you select to enhance your maintenance program.
+Along with training your team on their maintenance tasks, they should know how to use any software platform you select to enhance your maintenance program.